paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

     <i>Figure 1 - The Organizational Structure of an Incorruptible DAO Within the Workplace</i>
 </p>

+As explained in the article [Entering Voltaire: Poll Experiment Live on Mainnet](https://cardanofoundation.org/en/news/entering-voltaire-poll-experiment-live-on-mainnet/), the polling mechanism implemented in [CIP-0094](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0094) introduces an elegant mechanism to hear the voices of (t)ADA holders: "After the [poll or survey] question gets published, SPOs will have until the end of the next epoch to vote.
+A period of two additional epochs will then give stake delegators the time to consult the dashboards, see how SPOs voted, examine the results, and decide whether or not to redelegate their stake to another SPO."
+The current CIP may introduce an opportunity for employees to participate in the delegation or redelegation phase of on-chain polls or surveys using discretionary (t)ADA.

 Listed somewhat in chronological order, consider the following related discussions, articles and other resources as source materials:

 * Discussions